-The implementation of the Bologna Process in Portugal has included the establishment of key measures to ensure the qualifications of Portuguese citizens in the European space, to promote equality of opportunity in access to higher education, to improve participation and completion levels in higher education programmes, and to attract new publics in a context of lifelong learning and improved educational welfare benefits.
+Since 2005 particular attention has been given to the implementation of the Bologna Process in Portugal, through the establishment of the principal measures to ensure the qualifications of Portuguese citizens in the European space, to promote equality of opportunity in access to higher education, to improve participation and completion levels in higher education programmes, and to attract new publics in a context of lifelong learning and improved educational welfare benefits.
 This process included a comprehensive set of major legislative and policy actions.

 The first step in the reform was an Act amending the Basic Law of the Education System, passed by Parliament in order to provide the legal basis for implementing the Bologna Process of higher education reform.
-This was followed by the regulatory Decree-Laws passed by the Cabinet, in particular the Legal Framework of Higher Education Degrees and Diplomas (i.e., Decree-Law no. 74/2006), establishing the general principles for the organisation of degree programmes and their accreditation, and establishing transition rules for the reorganisation of existing degree programmes and the creation of new ones.1 This has had a significant mobilising effect throughout the higher education system and approximately 98% of all degree programmes taught in Portugal in the 2008/09 academic year were already adapted to the Bologna model (compared to 90% in 2007/08).
-Full institutional adaptation to Bologna is due for completion in the coming months.
+This was followed by the regulatory Decree-Laws passed by the Cabinet, in particular the Legal Framework of Higher Education Degrees and Diplomas (i.e., Decree-Law 74/2006, 24 March amended by Decree-Law 107/2008, 25 June), establishing the general principles for the organisation of degree programmes and their accreditation, and establishing transition rules for the reorganisation of existing degree programmes and the creation of new ones.
+This has had a significant mobilising effect throughout the higher education system and all degree programmes taught in Portugal in the 2009/10 academic year are adapted to the Bologna model (compared to 90% in 2007/08).
 The following developments have also taken place: